nhn/toast-ui.vue-editor/README.md

 * stateChange : It would be emitted when format change by cursor position
 * focus : It would be emitted when editor get focus
 * blur : It would be emitted when editor loose focus
+* paste : It would be emitted when something gets pasted

 Example :